vkolehmainen/mista-puhutaan/README.md

-# Teletext (Teksti-tv) frontpage topical analysis 2009-2020
+# Mistä puhutaan?: YLE Teksti-tv frontpage topical analysis 2009-2020

 ## Project in a nutshell
 The idea in this project was to find out the most common news topics per year according to the only true media authority: [YLE Teksti-tv](https://yle.fi/aihe/tekstitv)